teamup4highered/aaaf-course/README.md

 # AWS Amplify And Flutter Course work

+## Purpose
+This repository is a portfolio repository for AWS Amplify and Flutter Course.
+Each folder contains app developed as part of the course work.

+## Module 0 - prerequisites
 ```
 $ flutter doctor -v
 [√] Flutter (Channel stable, 2.5.3, on Microsoft Windows [Version 10.0.19043.1288], locale en-US)